Find relief from the fear and uncertainty keeping you stuck in love and relationships.

 You seem so confident, but no one knows that you cry on the way to work.

 Even when things go well, it’s hard to fully take it in.
 There’s a part of you that feels on edge - like it could all shift at any moment.
 It’s stressful to do the balancing act.
 And honestly, it’s wearing on you.
 It’s exhausting to feel like you always have to hold it together.
+Maybe you’ve even walked away from a relationship that wasn’t right—and thought you’d feel more certain by now.
+You advocate clearly at work.
+Your team can count on you to set the tone, keep everyone motivated, and get things done.

 But in your relationships, something shifts.

 You soften your requests.
-You find yourself going with the flow because it’s just not worth making an issue of it.
+You find yourself going with the flow because it’s just not worth making it an issue.
 When you do set a boundary, you feel guilty afterwards— even when it was reasonable.
+There’s a quiet fear underneath it —that if you ask for more, you’ll be seen as needy.
+That if you show up fully, you’ll be too much.
+That speaking up might cost you connection.
+The fear that if you are your whole self, you’ll find yourself alone.

 Your true self - the one deep down you know you are and could be - she is clear, decisive, and trusts her own instincts.
 You want to stop being caught in the spirals, and trust that if something went awry, you could handle it.
 You want to listen to your intuition and speak up for your needs, and know when it is time to walk away and put your energy elsewhere.
+You want to feel clearer, more decisive, and more trusting of your own instincts.
+Secure in yourself— without having to prove it.

 I believe that coming home to yourself is where real change begins.